 Additionally, there are a number of other roads in the area where fatal accidents are more likely than average.
 For instance, US 49 is a highly traveled road where commercial trucks are frequently present.
 Large vehicles like 18-wheelers and freight trucks present a high risk of severe injury when a crash occurs.
 Other major roads in the area where deadly accidents can occur due to high speeds of travel include US 62, US 71, the Fullbright Expressway, and route 112.

 Arkansas operates under an “at-fault” insurance system, as opposed to states which follow the “no-fault” system.
 As the name suggests, the at-fault system means that the motorist who caused the accident can be held financially liable for any resulting damages to property or another human being.
-Typically the claim for compensation will proceed through the at-fault driver’s liability insurance policy.
+Typically, the claim for compensation will proceed through the at-fault driver’s liability insurance policy.
 However, if the other driver is uninsured or under-insured, complications can arise.

 Am I Required to Have Motorcycle Insurance in Case of an Accident?

 Arkansas has a compulsory liability insurance law.
 This means that motorcycle riders and all drivers in Fayetteville and throughout Arkansas are required to purchase a liability policy that meets state minimum standards.
 In the state, the same minimum levels of coverage apply regardless of whether you drive a motorcycle, car, truck, or van.
 All motorists must purchase $25,000 of liability coverage per person for bodily injury.
 The policy must also include $50,000 of liability coverage per accident for 2 or more people.
 Finally, the property must also cover a minimum of $25,000 of damage to property.
 However, when serious injuries occur or a vehicle is totaled, these coverage limits can be quickly surpassed.
 It is typically a good idea to purchase coverage that is greater than the minimums.